-If your course requires a practical placement as part of your training, then we will source a suitable placement and organise it for you*, an opportunity that frequently results in a job offer.
-This means it is especially important that you treat this valuable opportunity as a chance to secure employment and a good reference for your next job application.
+If your course requires a practical placement as part of your training, then we will source a suitable placement and organise it for you*, an opportunity that may result in a job offer.
+This means it is especially important that you treat this valuable opportunity as a chance to secure employment or as a good reference for your next job application.

-We guarantee that, as part of your training, we will source one placement opportunity for students of these courses*:
+We guarantee^ that, as part of your training, we will source one placement opportunity for each student enrolled in any of these courses*:

 - health services assistance (PSA)

 These placements will be organised in the Melbourne metropolitan area.
 Rural and interstate students should speak with us about possible placement opportunities.

 What if I have already organised a Placement myself?

 Well done!
 Just remember, as you are enrolled as a student of Phillips Institute, there are important processes to be followed and documents that must be completed by all parties.
 If you have sourced your own placement organisation, you must advise us at the earliest possible opportunity so that we can make the necessary arrangements for you prior to starting your placement.